-The information submitted at your hearing revealed that based on an increase in your earned income, your SNAP benefits will be reduced to \$187.
+The information submitted at your hearing revealed that your SNAP benefits were correctly reduced to \$63 based on the onset of ----- earned income.

-It is the decision of the State Hearings Officer to Uphold the proposal of the Department to reduce your SNAP benefits.
+It is the decision of the State Hearing Officer to Uphold the proposal of the Department to reduce your SNAP benefits.